-Dr Kristofer Chan is an interdisciplinary researcher, principally focused on the environment, hydropolitics and development.
-He is highly competent with satellite remote sensing, GIS, and open-source environmental sensor design, in addition to social science methodologies.
+Dr Kristofer Chan is an interdisciplinary researcher and educator, principally focused on the environment, hydropolitics and development.
+His research leverages satellite remote sensing, GIS, and open-source environmental sensor design, triangulating results with social science methodologies.

 - Environmental remote sensing

 Kris’ primary research investigates the environmental and social impacts of hydroelectric dams, combining remote sensing techniques with interviews of locally-affected communities.

 He was also successful in helping secure a Newton Fund research grant to study the human/environmental conflict in the Boyacán Páramos, Colombia.
 He will be working on the Post-conflict Reconciliation of Environment and Livelihoods in Boyacá Páramo (POR EL Páramo) project (porelparamo.org) until 2021.